chenliangj2ee/RedisTest/README.md

 Hello.

 Question 1.

 Which grows faster ?

-B:Hair
+A:Hair

 Question 2.

 Who made the speech “I Have a Dream”?

-c:Martin Luther King,Jr.
+C:Martin Luther King,Jr.